 Satisfactory progress is not to be confused with "good standing".
-A student can meet Troy University's standards of "good standing" and be allowed to enroll but may not meet the minimum standards, "Satisfactory Progress", to receive financial aid while enrolled.
+A student can meet the Troy University standards of "good standing" and be allowed to enroll but may not meet the minimum standards of "Satisfactory Progress" to receive financial aid while enrolled.

+Grade Point Average and Completion Rate

-To receive Perkins Loan, Direct Stafford Loan, Plus Loan, Pell Grant, Work-Study, State, or Supplemental Grant Funds, a student must be making "satisfactory progress" toward completing his/her academic program.
-For purposes of this standard, the student must maintain a 2.0 overall grade point average for undergraduates/3 .0 for graduate students and successfully completed 80% of all hours attempted.
-This measure begins for the undergraduate student at the end of the first year and begins immediately for graduate students; this standard is measured annually.
-(Hours attempted include repeated courses, dropped courses, withdrawals, and incompletes.)
+To receive Title IV funds (Perkins Loan, Stafford Loan, Plus Loan, Pell Grant, Work-Study, State, or Supplemental Grant), a student must be making "satisfactory academic progress" toward completing his/her academic program.

-Maximum eligibility is 150% of program length
+For purposes of this standard, students must maintain a 2.0 undergraduates (3.0 graduate) cumulative grade point average (GPA) and successfully complete 80% of all hours attempted, including repeated courses, dropped courses, withdrawals, incompletes, and F/FA grades.

+This standard is measured annually and begins immediately for graduate students and at the end of the first year for undergraduate students.

+Maximum Eligibility

 In addition to the above measures, the maximum length of a student's program may not exceed 150% of the minimum length required to complete the program.
-The academic records office, according to the published standards in the University Bulletin, establishes the length of each program.
+The academic records office according to the published standards in the University Bulletin establishes the length of each program.
 Courses, which transfer from another post-secondary institution, will reduce the time frame accordingly.

-Examples: (1) If your degree is a 120 hour degree: $120 \times 150\% = 180$ hours maximum time frame.
-You are eligible for only the first 180 hours of attendance.
-(2) If you transfer and bring 70 hours credit into a 120 hour degree program: $120 \times 150\% = 180 - 70 = 110$ hours maximum time allowed for degree funding.
+Examples: (1) If your degree is a 120 hour program: $120 \times 150\% = 180$ attempted hours maximum time frame.
+You are eligible for only the first 180 hours attempted.
+(2) If you transfer and bring 70 hours credit into a 120 hour program: $120 \times 150\% = 180 - 70 = 110$ hours maximum time allowed for degree funding.